Skip to main content

 ID Selector

-Because of this uniqueness, multiple HTML elements cannot share the same id.
+Due to this uniqueness, multiple HTML elements cannot share the same id.

-Example of using HTML id
+Example of Using HTML id

 <style>